MV10/mv10.github.io/_posts/2019-12-16-blazor-login-expiration-with-openid-connect.md

 For my real application (an enterprise-style in-house line-of-business app), I know my users log out daily and that it's ok to keep them logged in all day.
 We apply a 20-hour expiration, and there is additional code in the `_HostAuthModel` default handler that checks whether the user's existing login is either from a previous day or within 2 hours of expiration, since our users are typically only in the application for sessions lasting less than one hour.
 If either rule applies, they're redirected to the `/Logout` handler immediately, so that they begin using the app in a logged-out state.

 For a public-facing site, it's normal to have much longer persistent logins (days, weeks, even a full month).
 You might implement similar logic when the user is approaching login expiration -- either force a logout on their initial visit, or present a warning with the option to login again (by first forcing logout when the user agrees to proceed).

+Another option might be a custom Razor component added to `App.razor` to show a "save your work" popup warning based on a new event raised by the custom validator class when expiration is approaching.

 ## Conclusion